Masiouslow/Masiouslow.github.io/_posts/2020-10-2-Mi-primer-artículo.md

 ---
 layout: single
-title: Mi primer artículo
+title: handshake capture using Aircrack-ng suit
+excerpt: "In this post I will show you one of the ways to capture a wifi network handshake using the aircrak-ng suit."
-date: 2020-10-02
+date: 28-02-2022
 classes: wide
 header:
-#  teaser: /assets/images/htb-writeup-mischief/mischief_logo.png
+#  teaser: /assets/images/handshake capture_01/47-477852_this-free-icons-png-design-of-handshake-002-PhotoRoom.png
 categories:

 tags:

 ---